materialsproject/workshop/index.md

 * 3: Materials data science using matminer and scikit-learn
 * 4: Milestones in materials design - a walkthrough of past MP discoveries

+### During the Workshop

+You can follow along with the instructor's notebook live by [visiting this link](http://matgen7.lbl.gov/workshoplive/).

 ### Getting here
 The workshop is located in 190 Doe Library on the UC Berkeley campus.
 Doe Library is the central library, adjacent to the beautiful Memorial Glade.